almet/infuse/README.rst

 data and a server side script which expose an API and provide tools to extract data, analyse them, cluster them and provide recommendations.

-This application is the server side.
+PySuggest is the server side.

 Web API
 =======